sharpfoxdev/Arduino-dice-throw-simulator/README.md

 Button 1
 - switches the dice to normal mode
 - whilst pressed down, the random data are gathered (result is being generated)
-- when the button is released, a new random result has to be displayed
+- when the button is released, a new random result is displayed

 Button 2
 - switches the dice to configuration mode